robertosfield/website/docs/docs/Design/DesignPrinciplesAndPhilosophy.md

 * reduction in conditionals, reducing number of instructions per object visited and improving CPU ability to prefetch and speculatively execute
 * improvement in number of instructions per cycle that the CPU can sustain

 These are benefits even before we compared Vulkan vs OpenGL improvements, it's still too early in the project's life to be able to compare on realistic scenes, as things progress we'll provide more results.
-We can be confident that the improvements in efficiency of the scene graph traversals combined with the efficiency of Vulkan will substantially improve the ability to have large and complex worlds, and reduce the power over-head required to achieve a specific level of visual quality.
+We can be confident that the improvements in efficiency of the scene graph traversals combined with the efficiency of Vulkan will substantially improve the ability to have large and complex worlds, and reduce the power overhead required to achieve a specific level of visual quality.

 ## Productivity